-Eamon McKenna enters his sixth year as head coach of the UW-Oshkosh men’s cross country team.
-He also begins his third season as the head coach for women's cross country.
+Eamon McKenna enters his eighth year as head coach of the UW-Oshkosh men’s cross country team.
+He also begins his fifth season as the head coach for women's cross country.

-On the men's side, McKenna has coached two All-Americans, seven runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.
+On the men's side, McKenna has coached two All-Americans, eight runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.

-Last season, McKenna's men's cross country team placed fourth at the WIAC Championship and seventh at the Midwest Regional.
+In 2016 McKenna's men's team placed fourth at the WIAC Championship and seventh at the Midwest Regional.
 Three of McKenna's men's runners each earned All-Midwest Region accolades.

 On the women's side, McKenna earned WIAC Coach of the Year honors during his debut season in 2015 as UW-Oshkosh secured its 16th league title and first since winning 15 straight from 1986-2000.

-McKenna has guided two women's runners to top-10 finishes at the NCAA Division III Midwest Regional and seven runners to top-10 finishes at the WIAC Championship, including 2016 league champion Cheyenne Moore.
+McKenna has guided four women's runners to top-10 finishes at the NCAA Division III Midwest Regional and 10 runners to top-10 finishes at the WIAC Championship, including 2016 and 2017 league champion Cheyenne Moore.

 McKenna returned to the Titans after spending the 2011-12 school year as an assistant coach in both cross country and track & field at Wisconsin Lutheran College.
 He also possesses coaching experience from two years (2009-10) as an assistant coach at Mount Mary University and four years (2005-08) as an assistant coach at Oconomowoc High School.
 McKenna began his coaching career as an assistant coach with the UW-Oshkosh men’s cross country team in 2003.